futurehomeno/fimp-api/adapter/thing_management.md

 # Thing Management

-The following document describes the interaction flows and FIMP specification used in management of things.
+The following document describes the interaction flows and FIMP specification used in management of things, specifically how to add and remove them from the system.

-## Flows
+## Behaviors and Flows

 ### Classic Network Inclusion